DEFRA/ffc-messaging/README.md

 `host` - Azure Service Bus namespace, for example, `myservicebus.servicebus.windows.net`

 `useCredentialChain` - Boolean value for whether to authenticate connection with using Azure's credential chain.
 For example, set this to true if you wish to use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
-If `false`, then `username` and `password` are required.
+If `false`, then `username` and `password` or `connectionString` are required.

+`connectionString` - Azure Service Bus connection string.
+If provided, `username` and `password` are ignored.

 `username` - Azure Service Bus Shared Access Key name for authentication.
-Not required if `useCredentialChain` is `true`.
+Not required if `useCredentialChain` is `true` or `connectionString` is provided.

 `password` - Azure Service Bus Shared Access Key value for authentication.
-Not required if `useCredentialChain` is `true`.
+Not required if `useCredentialChain` is `true` or `connectionString` is provided.

 `type` - Azure Service Bus entity to connect to, allows `queue`, `sessionQueue`, `topic` or `subscription`.